soad003/TheOperationalCostOfEthereumAirdrops/README.md

 # The Operational Cost of Ethereum Airdrops

-This repo contains the simulation and visualization code of the following paper:.
+This repo contains the simulation and visualization code of the following paper: https://arxiv.org/submit/2784902.

 ### Installation